 Day 03: Drive to Tarashing from Gilgit or Chilas

-An early starts by coach to Thalichi and we turn off the Karakoram Highway at Thalichi drive by jeep towards Astore Valley, which is the launching ground for many treks to Deosai Plateau and expeditions to Nanga Parbat.
-Before independence the trek up the Astor Valley and over the Burzil Pass was an ancient caravan route and the only link between Kashmir and Gilgit.
+Early starts by coach to Thalichi and we turn off the Karakoram Highway at Thalichi drive by jeep towards Astore Valley, which is the launching ground for many treks to Deosai Plateau and expeditions to Nanga Parbat.
+Before independence, the trek up the Astor Valley and over the Burzil Pass was an ancient caravan route and the only link between Kashmir and Gilgit.
 The Indo Pak line of control has closed the Burzil.
 The valley above the gorge is wider with tiny villages perched on either side of the river.
 The village of Astor is perched on both sides of Rama Gah.
 Astor road, which has been improved in 1987 passes through the narrow Astor gorge of 30km long with sheer sides.
 We will drive to the village of Tarashing, which is last village from where our trekking starts.
 O/N camp.

 Day 04: Polish base camp (Bazin)